the-blackhall-projects/reverse-polish-calculator/README.md

 COMMANDS (to be typed on their own line):

 "quit" or "exit" to quit program.
-"reset" to empty the stack.
+"clear" to empty the stack.
-"clear" to clear screen.
+"cls" to clear screen.

 Stack: (empty)
 RPN >